cloud66/help-old/_posts/building-your-nodejs-stack/application-settings-node.md

 connection.connect();
 </pre>

-Postgresql
+### Postgresql

 <pre class="prettyprint">
 var config = {
   user: process.env.POSTGRESDB_USERNAME,
   database: process.env.POSTGRESDB_DATABASE,
   password: process.env.POSTGRESDB_PASSWORD,
   host: process.env.POSTGRESDB_URL,
   max: 10,
   idleTimeoutMillis: 30000,
 };
 var pool = new pg.Pool(config);
 </pre>

-Redis
+### Redis

 <pre class="prettyprint">
 redis.createClient(6379, process.env.REDIS_URL)
 </pre>

-<h3> Fire up some workers </h3>
+<h2> Fire up some workers </h2>

 You can use Procfiles to ensure that your background jobs run and are monitored.
-Doing so is as easy as defining them in the root of your application, in a file called Procfile.
+Doing so is as easy as defining them in the root of your application, in a file called `Procfile`.

 A typical Procfile may look something like this: